vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

       type, with two extra options from LXC: `create=file` and `create=dir`.

     `--on-ct-start`
-      Use this option if you're calling `ct mounts register` from hook scripts, see `HOOK SCRIPTS`.
+      Use this option if you're calling `ct mounts register` from script hooks, see `SCRIPT HOOKS`.
 Without this option, calling this command from hook scripts will cause a deadlock -- the container won't start and `osctld` will be tainted as well.